hankbao/libreboot/docs/hcl/kfsn4-dre.md

+---
-% ASUS KFSN4-DRE server/workstation board
+title: ASUS KFSN4-DRE server/workstation board
+...

 This is a server board using AMD hardware (Fam10h).
 It can also be used for building a high-powered workstation.
 Powered by libreboot.